skullchap/rekt/README.md

 # Goals
 Rekt doesn't aim to be fastest on the west, but it tries to be fast enough while keeping K.I.S.S. principles at it's best

+Currently rekt works as static web server, responding only to `GET` method